[ Printer Friendly Version ] [ Report Abuse ]

-Matt glances up from behind the counter at us, tossing a rag smoothly over his shoulder and flicking a few loose strands of hair out of his eyes.
+Matt glances up at us from behind the counter, tossing a rag smoothly over his shoulder and flicking a few loose strands of hair out of his eyes.
 “Well, well, well,” he snickers as he takes in the sight of us.
 “What do we have here?”

 I groan as Matt’s face lights up with delight.
 I didn’t even bother to think about how this would look.
 As if the two of us walking in together and Louis’s wrinkled shirt weren’t enough of a give-away, I’m sure our hair is a tell tale sign of exactly what happened last night.
 Not to mention my obviously hung over state and general sluggishness.

 “Somebody got rough last night, didn’t they?”
 Matt continues to tease.
 “I’m hurt, Ava.
 Truly, I am.
 I thought the special place of co-worker hook up was reserved for me.
 But tell me - did your hair really get that messed up just from sleeping?”